BoiseState/CS390/syllabus/syllabus.md

 |Aug 22, 2022- Oct 7, 2022 | Tue Thu 4:30PM - 5:45PM | Remote |

 ### Catalog Description
-CS-HU 390 TECHNICAL INTERVIEWS, JOBS, AND CAREERS (1-0-1)(F).
+CS 390 TECHNICAL INTERVIEWS, JOBS, AND CAREERS (1-0-1)(F).
 Prepare students for computer science technical interviews.
 Demonstrate how knowledge gained in classes can be used to solve new problems.
 Encourage teamwork and peer feedback.
 Learn how to negotiate jobs and manage career growth.
 A Hatchery Unit (HU) course